apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 Consult the javadocs for `org.apache.hadoop.fs.azurebfs.constants.ConfigurationKeys`, `org.apache.hadoop.fs.azurebfs.constants.FileSystemConfigurations` and `org.apache.hadoop.fs.azurebfs.AbfsConfiguration` for the full list of configuration options and their default values.
+Users can provide an identifier for correlating requests.
+This should be placed as the value for the configuration option `fs.azure.client.correlationid`.
+The client correlation id should be a string of length less than 65 characters and contain alphanumeric characters and/or hyphens only.

 ### <a name="flushconfigoptions"></a> Flush Options